theQRL/hyperion/docs/installing-hyperion.rst

     Please be aware that `AUR <https://wiki.archlinux.org/title/Arch_User_Repository>`_ packages are user-produced content and unofficial packages.
 Exercise caution when using them.

-There is also a `snap package <https://snapcraft.io/solc>`_, however, it is **currently unmaintained**.
+There is also a `snap package <https://snapcraft.io/hypc>`_, however, it is **currently unmaintained**.
 It is installable in all the `supported Linux distros <https://snapcraft.io/docs/core/install>`_.
-To install the latest stable version of solc:
+To install the latest stable version of hypc:

 .. code-block:: bash

-    sudo snap install solc
+    sudo snap install hypc

-If you want to help testing the latest development version of Solidity with the most recent changes, please use the following:
+If you want to help testing the latest development version of Hyperion with the most recent changes, please use the following:

 .. code-block:: bash

-    sudo snap install solc --edge
+    sudo snap install hypc --edge

 .. note::

-    The ``solc`` snap uses strict confinement.
+    The ``hypc`` snap uses strict confinement.
 This is the most secure mode for snap packages but it comes with limitations, like accessing only the files in your ``/home`` and ``/media`` directories.
     For more information, go to `Demystifying Snap Confinement <https://snapcraft.io/blog/demystifying-snap-confinement>`_.